CopenhagenSoftware/Handbook/README.md

 This will likely end up in more work in the end, and therefore is not a time saver.

-## We have 4 eyes on production changes
+## We make changes in pairs where regulare review is unavailable

 Whenever we change stuff in production we have a collegue looking over our shoulder to validate we do as we intent to do.